impleri/player-skills/resources/datapack/data/playerskills/readme.md

 5. Skill cannot be given an invalid type of value.
 6. Skill cannot be given a value not in its allowed options.
 7. Skill cannot be changed more than allowed.

-8. [FTB Quest] Quest basic skill task can be completed and rewards a basic skill.
+10. [FTB Quest] Quest basic skill task can be completed and rewards a basic skill.
-9. [FTB Quest] Quest numeric skill task can be completed and rewards an improvement to a numeric skill.
+11. [FTB Quest] Quest numeric skill task can be completed and rewards an improvement to a numeric skill.
-10. [FTB Quest] Quest tiered skill task can be completed and rewards a degradation to a tiered skill.
+12. [FTB Quest] Quest tiered skill task can be completed and rewards a degradation to a tiered skill.
-11. [FTB Quest] Quest specialized skill task can be completed and rewards a specialized skill.
+13. [FTB Quest] Quest specialized skill task can be completed and rewards a specialized skill.

-12. Cannot hold item.
+20. Cannot hold item.
-13. Cannot wear item in Dimension.
+21. Cannot wear item in Dimension.
-14. Cannot use any item from a mod namespace in Biome.
+22. Cannot use any item from a mod namespace in Biome.
-15. Cannot cause damage with an item from a tag.
+23. Cannot cause damage with an item from a tag. // TODO: reset function not working
-16. Cannot identify item in a chest/inventory.
+24. Cannot identify item in a chest/inventory.

-17. [Curios/Trinkets] Cannot wear item.
+30. [Curios/Trinkets] Cannot wear item.
-18. [TheOneProbe/WTHIT/Jade] Cannot identify in-world item.
+31. [TheOneProbe/WTHIT/Jade] Cannot identify in-world item.

-19. Cannot craft a blocked recipe using inventory screen 2x2 crafting grid.
+40. Cannot craft a blocked recipe using inventory screen 2x2 crafting grid.
 20. Cannot craft a blocked recipe using a crafting table.
 21. Cannot craft a blocked recipe using a furnace.
 22. Cannot craft a blocked recipe using a smoker.